wangziqi2013/wangziqi2013.github.io/_posts/2020-07-30-tricky-code-for-64-bit-mask.markdown

 Bit 6 and 7 will always be masked off before the ALU performs the shift.
 In our case, this translates to `0x1UL << num` outputting `0x1UL` unchanged when the value of `num` is 64, since the ALU will only see 0 after the 6th bit of value 64 is masked off.

+Interesting enough, a side note in the architecture specification states that in the original 16-bit 8086 design, the shift amount is not masked, meaning that the hardware shifter bahaves more consistently when the shift amount exceeds the native word bit length.
+Starting from 80286, the feature is added to ALU, and is kept even when the hardware executes in virtual-8086 mode, resulting in a major source of incompatibility, since any 8086 era software that generates bit masks assuming the older ALU shifter behavior will fail to execute correctly in some cases.